Newborn intensive care unit - staff; Neonatal intensive care unit - staff

 A lactation consultant (LC) is a professional who supports mothers and babies with breastfeeding and, in the NICU, supports mothers with expressing milk.
 An IBCLC has been certified by the International Board of Lactation Consultants as having received specific education and training as well as passing a written examination.

-The medical team may also include a respiratory therapist, social worker, and other professionals depending on the baby's individual needs.
+The medical team may also include a respiratory therapist, social worker, physical therapist, speech and occupational therapist, and other professionals depending on the baby's individual needs.

 Physicians from other specialties, such as pediatric cardiology or pediatric surgery, may be part of consultant teams involved in caring for babies in the NICU.
 For more information see: NICU consultants and support staff.

 Raju TNK.
 Growth of neonatal-perinatal medicine: a historical perspective.
 In: Martin RJ, Fanaroff AA, Walsh MC, eds.
 Fanaroff and Martin's Neonatal-Perinatal Medicine: Diseases of the Fetus and Infant.
-10th ed.
-Philadelphia, PA: Elsevier Saunders; 2015:chap 1.
+11th ed.
+Philadelphia, PA: Elsevier; 2020:chap 1.